Sairaj567/smartspendai/README.md

 The backend endpoint is available at `POST /api/transactions/import/{user_id}` and supports multipart uploads.
 A sample dataset is provided at `test_transactions.csv` for quick testing.

+> Bank statement exports that ship with headers such as `Tran Date`, `Chq No`, `Particulars`, `Debit`, `Credit`, `Balance`, and `Init.
+Br` are also recognized—dates are parsed automatically, cheque numbers are preserved in the description, and the importer classifies debits as expenses and credits as income.

 ## Testing the Import API

 You can validate the importer without running the server by leveraging FastAPI's `TestClient`: